ZipCodeCore/DataEngineering.Labs.Libraries/README.md

 # This is a multipart series to walk you through the various stages of the EDA process.

-Start with the first one and follow along!
+Start with the Pandas labs, then move on the the visualization ones (matplotlib, seaborn, plotly).